 - “Tell me everything you loved about your mother.
 Tell me stories about how she changed you while she was alive.”

-- “Describe where your Healing Dreamscape will sit in your house or in your office.”
+- “Describe where your healing dreamscape will sit in your house or in your office.”

 - “Do you come from a particular ethnic or faith tradition?”